marvcode/game-api-v1/mf-game-api-v1/README.md

 ##Instructions for Game Play
 ###1.
 Create a username
 To get started with Hangman, you must first create a username for yourself.
-Each user will create their own username and provide an email address for the user.
+Each user will create their own username and provide an email address for the user.  <b> *NOTE: A username must begin with 2 lowercase alpha characters, followed by 3 or more digits and can have no spaces.</b>*

 `/create_user`  end point